SatyKrish/aks-csi-storage-drivers/README.md

 ## Azure Files CSI Driver

-The Azure Files CSI driver is CSI specification compliant, and used by AKS to manage the lifecycle of Azure file shares.
+The Azure Files CSI driver is CSI specification compliant, and used by AKS to manage the lifecycle of Azure file shares attached to pod as `PersistentVolume`.

 ### Create Static Persistent Volume